FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

   </div>
 </figure>

-Step 10: run the ice cream and salver into the photography studio without dropping it, again using the teacloth to protect your hands from ice burn and carefully place on the table
+Step 11: Let the photographer get on with her task before the ice cream melts!

 <figure class="col-md-12">
   <div >